Home » Design Ideas & Inspirations » 20 Best Ways To Create an Open Floor Plan

 Toying with the idea of a possible semi-permanent divider?
 You can have a channel connected to the ceiling on which the barn door can slide in and out.
 This suspended door can give you the desired privacy when required and melt away into the walls at other times.
 Throw a barn door into your design mix and create a unique rustic atmosphere.

-13. Exult personality
+11. Exult personality

 It is easy to lose that personal touch when designing an ample open space.
 To avoid this, you can make an effort to add personal items in common areas to make the room feel closer to the heart.

-If you are thinking about a picture wall, then a neutral wall can complement some black and white photos of the family on the wall.
+If you are thinking about a picture wall, then a neutral wall can complement some black-and-white photos of the family on the wall.
 Thrown in a colorful armchair with a floor lamp next to the images, and you have a cozy family reading corner.

-15. Mixed mediums
+12. Mixed mediums

 This contrasting scheme, for instance, can house a kitchen that exults moody, raw concrete walls, industrial fittings, and lighting, while the adjoining dining room hosts a rustic barn table and chairs with a dark wood floor.
 Beware that this style can go horribly wrong if not undertaken prudently by an expert designer.

-17. Include a corner sofa
+13. Include a corner sofa

 We are spoilt for choice when it comes to sofa designs.
 Large sectionals or L-shaped sofas are the best way to neatly cordon off the lounge area in an open-space plan.
 Again available in various materials and finishes, these sofas can automatically become the room’s focal point.

-19. Colorize zones
+14. Colorize zones

 A mishmash of colors thrown together haphazardly spells disaster.
 You can connect all the spaces in the open floor plan by assigning them with a color scheme.
 You can either pick out the wall paint colors, décor, or furniture in, say, an autumnal color scheme.
 Or, you can go tonal, using the hues and shades of a single color.

-20. Install a skylight
+15. Install a skylight

 The crowning glory of any open room plan is its ability to imbibe a skylight in the ceiling.
 Installing a skylight can bask the center of the room in natural light, giving it that natural spotlight.
 It’s also a special joy to be able to star gaze from the comfort of your living room!

-As a designer, you are often full of ideas but fall short on words to describe them to your clients.
+As a designer, you are often full of ideas but fall short of words to describe them to your clients.
 When there are so many fantastic decorating ideas to consider while designing an open floor plan, it makes sense for you to call visual tools to aid.

 This is where Foyr Neo’s powerful rendering software can help your clients envision the tailored open layout you have been crafting for them!
 You can build a 3D model with accurate measurements using the vast library at Foyr Neo.

 You can add furniture, lighting, home décor, material, and finishes to your model and produce quality renders within minutes.
-Try the rendering engine by signing up for a 14-day free trial; we guarantee you will never look back.
+Try the rendering engine by signing up for a 14-day free trial; we guarantee you will never look back!

 Neo footer Banner